Back to Course

 The mass of an object is measured by comparing it to a known mass on the arm of the chemical or beam balance.
 Other instruments that can be used to determine the mass of an object include electronic balance, triple beam balance, lever balance, etc.

-The difference between mass and weight is stated as follows:
+The differences between mass and weight are stated as follows:

 MassWeight